A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: Numerical results

 Results are first shown for problems in the set $\mathcal{S}$, tables~\ref{table:S:mu1}-\ref{table:S:mu1em3-mu1em6}, thereafter for problems in $\mathcal{M}$, tables~\ref{table:M:mu1}-\ref{table:M:mu1em6}, and finally for problems in $\mathcal{L}$, tables~\ref{table:L:mu1}-\ref{table:L:mu1em6}.
 The results are for three different regions depending on $\mu^0$, namely $\mu^0 = [1, \> 10^{-3}, \> 10^{-6}]$.
 The intention is to illustrate the performance of the modified Newton approach, both close to a solution and in a larger region where the theoretical results are not expected to hold.
 The results corresponding to $r = 16$ for problems in $\mathcal{S}$ are omitted due to similarity of the performance caused by the refactorization strategy.
 In all tables the initial factorization of $B^0 = F'(z^0)$ is counted as one factorization.
 In essence, ``1'' in the factorization column, $\texttt{F}$, means that no refactorization was performed.
 Moreover, ``-'' denotes that the method failed to converge within a maximum number of iterations.
+For each problem the maximum number of iterations was set to $10N$, where $N$ depends on the number of variables, see Appendix for the value of $N$ associated with each problem.